 To protect against digital threats, school safety solutions must address these three key areas:

-- Threat protection and content filtering – It’s important to deploy software that protects the school network from external threats like ransomware, malware, and other attacks.
+- Content filtering and threat protection – It’s important to deploy software that protects the school network from external threats like ransomware, malware, and other attacks.
 If possible, choose a solution that also restricts access to adult content, gambling, weapons, terrorism, alcohol, tobacco, and other inappropriate content.
 Best in class solutions are powered by artificial intelligence, identifying malicious content in real-time instead of relying on static databases that are often weeks or months out of date.

-- Monitoring and safety – These solutions monitor school accounts for potential risks, including cyberbullying, threats of violence, and illicit content.
-Ideally, pick a solution that utilizes artificial intelligence to monitor for concerning keywords and language sentiment in students’ searches and conversations.
+- Monitoring and safety – These solutions monitor student devices for potential risks, including cyberbullying, threats of violence, and illicit content.
+Ideally, pick a solution that monitors a student’s device instead of just their school account to ensure comprehensive coverage.
 The purpose is to alert caring adults to potentially harmful behavior so they can proactively offer support and guidance.

 - Classroom management – Classroom management software gives teachers the ability to view student screens as they work, whether they’re in class or learning from home.
 Teachers can also block specific sites students can access, so they can keep kids safe and on track.
 The best classroom management solutions also provide messaging so teachers can better address student questions and social emotional learning needs in the moment.